awsdocs/aws-iot-sitewise-user-guide/doc_source/export-to-s3.md

 1. On the **Create stack** page, choose **Next** at the bottom of the page\.

 1. On the **Specify stack details** page, enter a **BucketName** for the S3 bucket that this template creates in order to receive asset data\.
 This bucket name must be globally unique\.
-For more information, see [Rules for bucket naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Rules for bucket naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service User Guide*\.

 1. \(Optional\) Change any of the template's other parameters:
    + **GlobalResourcePrefix** – A prefix for names of global resources, such as IAM roles, created from this template\.